 Moab’s national and state parks make it a desired road trip destination year-round.
 In the winter, you’ll find stunning landscapes and much thinner crowds.

-Moab is a 16.5 hour drive from Seattle, but there are great stops in northern Utah to break up the drive.
+Moab is a 16.5 hour drive from Seattle and about 10 hours from LA, but there are great stops in both directions to break up the drive.
 If you’re thinking about a Utah trip, read Pixelicious Planet’s 15 day Seattle to Utah itinerary.
 Moab has an abundance of stunning scenery, but we’ve detailed the destinations you can’t miss.

 As the name suggests, this park is home to over 2,000 natural sandstone arches.
 In winter, the snow is a beautiful contrast to the red rocks.
 Most of the park is open year-round, but bring tire chains and trekking poles for icy roads and trails.